 Although we wrote to the major music critics and magazines about Horneman's conversion of our restorations, the Society lacked the funds to sue Horneman / Eklipse / Walhall, and so our work became disseminated by other labels (Myto, et al) as well.
 This brought about our decision to end availability of our holdings, as these CD issues greatly reduced our membership.

 These circumstances led John Ardoin, music critic and famed biographer of the art of Maria Callas, to intercede.
 He introduced our work to Jonathan Wearn, a record producer based in London, England.
 As it turned out, Mr. Wearn, a very well known and highly regarded record producer, shared with us a dedication to preserving the original sonics of our broadcast holdings and became instrumental in bringing about our relationship with Guild Music.
 Shortly after our association with Mr. Wearn, he introduced our holdings to Naxos, entering into an agreement whereby Naxos would create a Historical Series built around our work.
 During the years 1997 to 1999 some 47 albums of our material (Operatic and Toscanini broadcasts) were issued.
-Many of these releases proved highly unsatisfactory.
-Our producer, Mr. Wearn, filed suit against Naxos in London High Court on his and our behalf.
-This suit is now in preliminary proceedings.
+Many of these releases proved highly unsatisfactory; as a result, on behalf of IPRMS, Mr. Caniell resigned from that project.

 In 1999, the CBC made a Radio Documentary (45 minutes) about Immortal Performances.
 It was thereafter broadcast nationwide five times between January 1999 and December 2000.
 The rebroadcasts stemmed from the fact that the documentary won the World Gold Medal for Best Radio Documentary (Classical) at The International Television and Radio Radio Festivals, New York, 2000.